Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>
-execute a SQL query in db level with join to test the foreign key relation
+execute a SQL query in DB level with join to test the foreign key relation

 </br>
 </br>